Drowsyyyyy/cse15l-lab-reports/lab_report3.md

   examining health status over time, we added a sixth
   ```
   -i option ignores case distinctions.
 It is useful when we want to ignore case distinctions of the input patterns.
+  First example prints all the lines that contain "intro" key word regardless of case distinctions.
+Second example prints all the lines that contain "six" key word regardless of case distinctions.

   citation: grep --help (git bash terminal)